yihong0618/Runtastic/README.md

 # Features

-- GPX: you can save your own data, that can upload to strava or runkeeper
+- All gpx: you can save your own data, which can upload to strava or runkeeper
-- Easy to use
+- Easy to use: just command line
 - Fast: Using async download 1500 activities only cost 3mins

 # Use